Learning Outcomes

 A defendant chooses not to give evidence at trial.
 The judge explains the consequences.
 Can the jury draw an adverse inference?

-Answer: Yes.
-Under section 35 CJPOA 1994, if the defendant fails to testify without good cause, the court or jury may draw an adverse inference, but cannot convict solely on that basis.
+Yes.
+Under section 35 CJPOA 1994, if the defendant fails to testify without good cause, the court or jury may draw an adverse inference—but cannot convict solely on that basis.
+The jury should be specifically directed as to the implications and limits of such an inference.

 Advising Clients: Practical and Strategic Considerations